SEAT Mii electric interior & comfort

 It's not the biggest, but the Mii electric is a comfortable city car all the same

 Those familiar with the original Mii, or indeed its Skoda and Volkswagen counterparts, will find little to write home about in the car's fairly spartan interior.
-Though well packaged, the interior space in the Mii hasn’t really changed from its petrol-powered days; there's enough room for two adults in the front and two in the rear as before.
-The front passengers get plenty of leg and headroom, while the rear quarters allow enough space for adult knees.
+Though well packaged, the interior space in the Mii hasn’t really changed from its petrol-powered days; as found when we lived with the car for a longer period of time.
+During our time with the SEAT Mii electric, we found it had plenty of room in front for two adults, but those in the back didn't find it as spacious.
+See more in our living with review here.

 Despite SEAT's efforts to spruce things up, the Mii electric doesn't feel as modern inside as the MINI Electric.
-This is a complaint that can be levelled at each of the Mii/up!/Citigo trio, but it won't matter to most buyers.
 Build quality is solid and everything is logically laid out.

 SEAT Mii electric dashboard